-An essential characteristic of vigilant mariners and inquisitive scientists is the disciplined, organized, and accurate note-taking and record keeping of observations in a logbook or field journal.
+An essential characteristic of vigilant mariners and inquisitive scientists and scholars is the disciplined, organized, and accurate notetaking and record keeping of observations in a logbook or field journal.

 Maintaining a field journal encourages synthesis, fosters creativity and innovation, and reveals cross-disciplinary connections.